pallavi2209/bayes_classifier/README.md

-Relevant information about solution to part 1 and part 2:
-Part 1: Naive Bayes
-1. How to run has been explained in README (submitted).
-Code to merge training and test files has been submitted as mergeTraining.py
-2. spam.nb and sentiment.nb are binary files.
+###Naive Bayes Classification
+Create your own text classifier and applied it to two datasets corresponding to two tasks: (1) spam filtering, and (2) sentiment analysis.
+In part I you I write a Naive Bayes classifier and apply it to the two datasets.
+In part II I use off-the-shelf classifiers with the same datasets.

+The training dataset consists of the following two files:

+1. HAM.1.txt
+subject : meeting today
+hi , could we have a meeting today . thank you .
+2. SPAM.1.txt
+subject : low rates
+click here to apply for new low rates do not miss this chance !

+######Classifying new text
+Once I created a model file (spam.nb or sentiment.nb), I used the model to classify new documents.
+Given a file formatted as follows:
+FEATURE_11 FEATURE_12 ...
+FEATURE_1N
+FEATURE_21 FEATURE_22 ...
+FEATURE_2N
+...
+FEATURE_M1 FEATURE_M2 ...
+FEATURE_MN
+where each line contains the features corresponding to one document, my program wrote to STDOUT the same number of lines, and each line contained exactly one string: the predicted label for the corresponding document.

-3. To divide the sentiment data, I randomly picked around 25% files from training set and separated them to use as development set.
+To divide the sentiment data, I randomly picked around 25% files from training set and separated them to use as development set.
 This resulted in 75% files to train and 25% files to dev test.

-Part2: Svm light
+Svm light
 1. Created a dictionary of unique words in training set and assigned ids to them.
 2. Created input file by writing a python code.
 Format of input file is as follows:
 +1 feature1:value1 feature2:value2 featureN: valueN